Creating a better world by design

 NOTE: Students can elect to take either the Fall or Winter course.
 During the Fall semester students learn discovery tools to identify and research the right problem, and students in the Winter semester build on the deliverables from the Fall to develop impactful applications.

 The +Impact Studio Faculty Director provides leadership in developing strategic direction to foster and leverage internal and external relations with student clubs, units around campus, executive education clients, and alumni.
 Dr. Jeffrey Sanchez-Burks is a Behavioral Scientist and Professor of Management and Organizations at the Ross School of Business.
 He received his Ph.D. in Social Psychology with training in Cultural Anthropology from the University of Michigan.
 His research and teaching focus on the social process of designing and implementing desired futures.

 +Impact Studio Space

-Coming in Fall 2019, the +Impact Studio will be a collaboration space and an educational community passionate about design for impact.
-It will serve as a campus hub for design and impact.
-The +Impact Studio will also engage community organizations and companies which seek to apply faculty insights and design tools to advance their impact.
-Throughout the year, it will host interactive workshops, charrettes, design jams, and guest speakers.
+The +Impact Studio is a collaboration space and an educational community passionate about design for impact.
+It serves as a campus hub for design and impact.
+It also engages with community organizations and companies which seek to apply faculty insights and design tools to advance their impact.
+Throughout the year, the +Impact Studio hosts interactive workshops, charrettes, design jams, and guest speakers.